 This week I will be speaking at the SVC-2017 meeting in Providence Rhode Island.
 Rhode Island in the spring – someone’s got to.
 These days the conference has broadened out to surface engineering of all kinds, and I’ll be speaking on Atomic Layer Etching (ALEt).
 Plasma Technology has been working on this for almost two years, and we have filed our own patent.
 A technique that can remove materials while leaving the underlying materials almost undamaged has attracted a lot of interest.
 Click here to find out more.

 Plasma etching brings chemical gases such as chlorine into contact with surfaces, together with positive ion bombardment.
 The ions break up the surface, letting the reactive gases in.
 New volatile compounds form, which leave the surface, taking some of the solid with them.
 The etching can be very vertical, being enabled by positive ions which have been accelerated directly towards the surface.
 Atomic Layer Etching separates the chemical and ion bombardment steps in time: first the chemical dose adsorbs on the surface, and then a very low energy ion bombardment removes just the chemical dose plus the bound atoms from the solid.
 It’s slow, but ideal if you don’t want to mash up the surface.
-The picture below tells the story for silicon etching with a chlorine dose and argon ions:

 For more information visit www.oxford-instruments.com/ASP or for any questions send an email to Plasmaemail@example.com